zhiwenh/delib/README.md

 # Delib

-Simple Ethereum framework for DApps and contract management.
+Simple Ethereum framework for DApps and contract management

-Delib's features include:
+Delib is designed to be easy to learn and allow freedom when developing with Ethereum.
+Its features include:

   * A promise based library that provides the core abstractions needed for building DApps on Ethereum.
-  * A CLI for contract management.
-It lets you compile, build, deploy, execute methods, and get event logs.
+  * A CLI for smart contract interaction.
+It lets you compile, build, deploy, execute methods, and get their event logs.
   * Option to automatically estimate your transaction gas costs for contract deployment and methods.
   * The saving of deployed contract addresses to use or reference later.
   * The ability to create and unlock Ethereum accounts using IPC.